FUTURE OF MEDICINE

 What it is:

-This test, also known as A1c or HbA1c, measures the average blood sugar levels in your body over the past 2-3 months.
-It is useful for diagnosing diabetes, identifying patients at increased risk for diabetes (prediabetes), and evaluating the long-term control of blood glucose in patients with diabetes.
+Also known as A1c or HbA1c, this test measures the average blood sugar levels in your body over the past 2-3 months.
+This test is useful for diagnosing diabetes, identifying patients at increased risk for diabetes (prediabetes), and evaluating the long-term control of blood glucose in patients with diabetes.

 A higher A1c means your blood sugar has been consistently elevated, which can damage blood vessels and increase your risk for diabetes, heart disease, kidney disease, and other complications.